wolfhound115/habit-app/README.md

 ![Profile Tracks](README_IMAGES/Profile_Tracks.png?raw=true "Profile Tracks")

-##### Details can also be viewed for specific tracks including current/best streaks and the number of posts made/missed/and to be expected for the habit.
+##### Details can also be viewed for specific tracks including current/best streaks and the number of posts made/missed/expected for the habit.

 ![Track Details](README_IMAGES/Track_Details.png?raw=true "Track Details")